ICAS Sustainability Panel

 Heather was part of a team that set a new benchmark for event sustainability management both for the Commonwealth Games and for events in Scotland, being awarded the coveted ISO 20121 - the gold standard in sustainable event management.

-Anne is Assistant Director, Sustainability & Assurance, within the ICAS Technical Division.
+Anne is Head of Sustainability & Assurance, within the ICAS Policy Leadership Division.